InfiniteSearchSpace/PyCl-Convergence/README.md

  * 'I' to toggle use of 'Game Mode' (Prerequisite: 'F' for Filter Mode must be on)

+ * '0' through '9' to load a rule from the 'RulePlaylist' file

 There's Three Modes: DRAW, VIEW, and GAME

 DRAW (Typical Default)